The Georgia Virtual School Program

 taking such diverse Ga.
 Virtual School offerings as Chinese, AP

-Music Theory, and Oceanography.
+Music Theory, and Astronomy.
 According to the US Distance

 Learning Association, over one million high school students are